tomhooijenga/transform/README.md

 new Pipe(new Map(...));
 ```
 # Methods
 Pipe inherits from Map.
 Any function on Map will work on Pipe.
+All iteration methods iterate in the order that executing
+it would.

 Additionally, there are the following methods:
 * `insert(key, function, neighbour, after = true)`
 * `call(args)` Will call the stack top to bottom, transforming args with each call.
 If one of the functions returns a